puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_namespaces.markdown

 `apache::mod`            | `<modulepath>/apache/manifests/mod.pp`
 `apache::mod::passenger` | `<modulepath>/apache/manifests/mod/passenger.pp`

 Note again that `init.pp` always contains a class or defined type named after the module, and any other `.pp` file contains a class or type with at least two namespace segments.
 (That is, `apache.pp` would contain a class named `apache::apache`.)
+This also means you can't have a class named `<MODULE NAME>::init`.

 Relative Name Lookup and Incorrect Name Resolution